Financing

 What to ask a surgeon's finance coordinator

-• Do you offer in-house payment plans?
+• Do you offer any in-house payment plans or deposit schedules?

 HSA / FSA for tummy tuck